logo

 • Titus Yerkes

-• In August of 1755 interested citizens met at the Crooked Billet Tavern.
-Thirty-eight men signed an "Instrument of Partnership," to establish the Union Library of Hatborough.
-Each member paid ten shillings a year to purchase books.
-In August, 1756, the first shipment of books arrived from England.
+• The Union Library of Hatborough was formed in August, 1755 by 38 men who met the Crooked Billet Tavern.
+They each paid ten shillings a year to buy books.
+In August, 1756, the first shipment arrived from England.

 History of Bucks County, Pennsylvania by William Watts Hart Davis, Warren Smedley Ely, John Woolf Jordan published by The Lewis Pub.
 Co., 1905